 - Match your sales invoices to lodgements

-- Match purchases invoices to payments
+- Align purchases invoices and payments

 - Match wage payments and PAYE to payroll costs